Ramah Darom is proud to be an inclusive community, welcoming and supporting families, campers and staff of varying

 Ramah Darom’s Henry and Annette Gibson Tikvah Support Program supports campers and young adults with neurodevelopmental disorders such as autism spectrum disorder, Down syndrome, intellectual disabilities, communication disorders, ADHD, anxiety disorders and other disabilities.

 As part of the National Ramah Tikvah Network and Camp Ramah Darom, an ACA-accredited residential camping program recognized as a national leader in supporting children with disabilities, we are focused on providing a traditional, immersive, Jewish summer camping experience to Jewish children of all abilities.
 Through individualized approach and support by highly skilled staff, campers build friendships, gain a sense of autonomy, develop independent living skills, learn problem-solving skills, grow as members of the Ramah Darom community and most importantly, have fun!
 The Tikvah Support Program enhances the entire Camp, enabling us to teach our campers, by experience, what it means to live in a truly inclusive Jewish community.

-Through the Tikvah Support Progam, Ramah Darom provides a continuum of care for campers and young adults with a wide range of needs.
-Depending on needs and preferences, campers supported by Tikvah may either reside in a traditional cabin, receiving inclusion support or stay in our uniquely designed Tikvah Support cabin space, which affords smaller cabin groupings and a more homey environment.
+Ramah Darom offers a continuum of care for campers with a wide range of needs.
+Depending on needs and preferences, campers supported by Tikvah may either reside in a traditional cabin or stay in our uniquely designed cabin, which affords smaller groupings and a more homey environment.
 Whichever cabin a camper resides in, they will be a part of an integrated aidah (age division) with same-age peers.

 “Our daughter Sophia has Autism and needs a lot of help to be included and participate with her typical peers, but thanks to the Tikvah Support Program at Ramah Darom, last summer she was a camper!
 Camp Ramah Darom was a wonderful, enriching experience that truly expanded our daughter’s world of possibilities.
 She had such a good time and it was a huge growth experience for her and our whole family.
 I would never have been daring enough to try Camp, except at Ramah Darom.” -Kayla, Palm Beach FL